wsu808/wsu808.github.io/how-to/cubari.moe/index.md

 		`ℹ️` Mind that the characters sequence at the end is you unique album identifier
 		`⚠️` Don't forget the slash `/` at the very end of the line
 3. Check the `✅ Proxy` checkbox and paste the link like the one above into the input field below `✅ Proxy` label.

+---

+## How to add text between pages
+If you need to add some short text before or after page use [placeholder.com](https://placeholder.com/) to easily insert image containing caption.